-The AQP performed audits of the monitoring equipment in 2020.
-The performance audit dates for the ozone monitors are shown in Table 4-6 and the semi-annual audits dates for the continuous TEOM PM10 monitors are shown in Table 4-7.
+The AQP performed audits of the monitoring equipment in 2021.
+The performance audit dates for the ozone monitors are shown in Table 4-6 and the semi-annual audits dates for the continuous TEOM PM{10} monitors are shown in Table 4-7.
 In addition, this information is included in Appendix B that provides detailed information of air monitoring specifications.

 The GRIC network also participates in the National Performance Audit Program that is conducted by the EPA.
-In 2020 calendar year there were no NPAP conducted on the GRIC ozone monitoring network due to complications in public health work environment due to the Coronavirus Disease
+An NPAP was conducted on 8/25/2021 at the Sacaton site for ozone and the ozone monitor passed all audit points.